SergeNasr/dotfiles/README.md

 Then run `:PlugInstall` in vim.
 This will install all plugins in `/Users/sergenasr/.local/share/nvim/plugged` Hence why in our `init.vim` we have the following line `call plug#begin(stdpath('data') . '/plugged')`

+## 4. Iterm2

+1. Install Fira Code font from [NerdFonts](https://www.nerdfonts.com/)
+2. Select the `.ttf` font you like.
+Double click on it and install it
+3. After installation, select in under your Iterm profile settings